Smeegol/MIDIPlayer/README.md

 # MIDIPlayer
-Non Perfect MIDI Player

 This is a audio player playing MIDI files by using `AUGraph`, `MusicSequence`, and `MusicPlayer`, which can play most MIDI files.
-You can test and compare the performance by using Sweet MIDI Player (http://www.ronimusic.com/download.htm#DL_SWEET_MIDI_PLAYER).
+You can test it and compare the performance with Sweet MIDI Player  (http://www.ronimusic.com/download.htm#DL_SWEET_MIDI_PLAYER) plays.

-BUT there still
+BUT there are still
 `100.mid`,
 `100去踏板.mid`,
 `100去鼓.mid`,